 \item Contributions from the twist-3 $J/\psi$-meson LCDAs are also quite significant, making the LO predictions for $\mathcal{B}(\bar{B}_{s,d}^{0} \to J/\psi\mu^{+}\mu^{-})|_{q^2 \geq 1\,\mathrm{GeV}^2}$ enhanced by about one order of magnitude compared to those obtained with only the leading-twist $J/\psi$-meson LCDAs considered.
 This is because, at the LO and leading-twist approximations, only the projector for a longitudinally polarized $J/\psi$ meson gives a non-vanishing contribution, while the projector for a transversely polarized $J/\psi$ meson gives no contribution.
 At the twist-3 level, however, the transverse projectors provide non-vanishing contributions to both the parity-violating and parity-conserving form factors (cf. eq.~\eqref{eq:TLO}).
 At the NLO in $\alpha_s$, on the other hand, such an enhancement is not too obvious, because the leading-twist projector for a transversely polarized $J/\psi$ meson starts to provide non-vanishing contributions (cf. eqs.~\eqref{eq:AikernelsNLO}--\eqref{eq:TNLO}).

 \item Compared to the LO predictions, the non-factorizable one-loop vertex corrections to the partial decay branching ratios are quite large; especially for $\mathcal{B}$ where both the leading-twist and twist-3 $J/\psi$-meson LCDAs are considered, these higher-order corrections can reduce the LO results by about one order of magnitude.
-This is due to the fact that these NLO corrections are dominated by the large short-distance Wilson coefficient $\mathcal{C}_1$, as can be seen from eq.~\eqref{eq:TNLO}.
-Such an enhancement mechanism has also been observed for the colored-suppressed tree-dominated amplitudes in two-body hadronic $B$-meson decays (see, \textit{e.g.}, refs.~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Beneke:2003zv,Beneke:2005vv,Beneke:2009ek}). \end{itemize}
+This is due to the observation that the non-factorizable one-loop vertex diagrams are dominated by the large short-distance Wilson coefficient $\mathcal{C}_1$, as can be seen from eq.~\eqref{eq:TNLO}.
+The resulting destructive interference with the LO amplitude occurs primarily in the low-$q^{2}$ region that dominates the decay rate, as will be shown explicitly in the differential distributions below.
+This feature is also observed in the closely related radiative decays $\bar{B}_{s,d}^{0} \to J/\psi\gamma$~\cite{Lu:2003ix}.
+Such a $\mathcal{C}_1$-dominated NLO mechanism has also been observed for the color-suppressed tree-dominated amplitudes in two-body hadronic $B$-meson decays (see, \textit{e.g.}, refs.~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Beneke:2003zv,Beneke:2005vv,Beneke:2009ek}). \end{itemize}